AhmedAlaaPhil/Assignment/README.md

 3. run by pressing run button on TechnicalAssignment project

 **P.S**

-1.I am using an AWS educational account.
+1. I am using an AWS educational account.
 All the resources are shut down automatically after 4 hours.
 Incase of an issue in accessing Jenkins please contact me and I will rerun the EC2 instance asap.
-2.There is a video showing the AWS EC2 instance and Jenkins demo in JenkinsDemo directory in this repo.
+2. There is a video showing the AWS EC2 instance and Jenkins demo in JenkinsDemo directory in this repo.

 ## **Calliope:**